OSInside/kiwi-functional-tests/README.md

 # kiwi-functional-tests

-KIWI openQA functional tests using the images from the staging project on OBS.
+KIWI openQA functional tests using the images from the staging project on OBS

 ## Prerequisites